- Things to Know

 - Metastasis (M): Determines cancer spread to other parts of the body.

-The stages of bladder cancer indicate the following.
+The five stages of bladder cancer indicate the following.

 - Stage 0 bladder cancer hasn’t spread past the lining of the bladder.